Bhaskers-Blu-Org2/MCW-Optimized-architecture/Whiteboard design session/WDS trainer guide - Optimized architecture.md

 your memory**.

--   **Adjust activity and whiteboard design session pace** as needed to allow time for presenting, feedback, and sharing.
+-   **Adjust activity and whiteboard design session pace** as needed to allow time for presenting, feedback, and sharing

 -   **Add examples, points, and stories** from your own experience.
     Think about stories you can share that help you make your points